-Speakers Bureau Presentations Phase Features Program Initiation (2005-2007) Frequent presentations to groups in the Region; provided an overview of the IRWM Plan IRWM Plan Implementation (2008-2013) Increased number of presentations to tribal and DAC representatives Updating the 2007 IRWM Plan (2011- 2013) Continued presentations to groups in the Region IRWM Plan Implementation (2014-2019) Delivered approximately 10 presentations about IRWM Program and current activities since the 2013 IRWM Plan Updating the 2013 IRWM Plan (2017- 2019) Deliver 25 presentations across the San Diego Funding Area to reach DACs not currently engaged in the IRWM Program, and assist with development of the Water Needs Assessment Future Plan Implementation (2020+) Plan to deliver presentations upon request about IRWM Program and current activities
+Speakers Bureau Presentations Phase Features Program Initiation (2005-2007) Frequent presentations to groups in the Region; provided an overview of the IRWM Plan IRWM Plan Implementation (2008-2013) Increased number of presentations to tribal and DAC representatives Updating the 2007 IRWM Plan (2011-2013) Continued presentations to groups in the Region IRWM Plan Implementation (2014-2019) Delivered approximately 10 presentations about IRWM Program and current activities since the 2013 IRWM Plan Updating the 2013 IRWM Plan (2017-2019) Deliver 25 presentations across the San Diego Funding Area to reach DACs not currently engaged in the IRWM Program, and assist with development of the Water Needs Assessment Updating the 2019 Plan and Future Implementation (2019+) Plan to deliver presentations upon request about IRWM Program and current activities provide Summits: Summits opportunity to raise awareness among the public and stakeholders about the IRWM Plan and allow for questions and public comment.
+A focal point of early stakeholder participation was the annual Clean Water Summit.
+The 2006 Clean Water Summit, held on June 30, 2006, was focused entirely around the San Diego IRWM planning effort.
+The keynote speaker, Jerry Johns of the State Department of Water Resources, presented the background on the IRWM planning process by providing an overview of the California Water Plan Update 2005.
+Mr. Johns explained how the 2005 Water Plan Update provided a fundamental change in the way we address water throughout the State and set the stage for a transition in water resource management.